edgedb/edgedb/docs/datamodel/access_policies.rst

 - ``access policy``: The keyword used to declare a policy inside an object type.
-- ``own_posts``: The name of this policy; could be any string.
+- ``author_has_full_access``: The name of this policy; could be any string.
 - ``allow``: The kind of policy; could be ``allow`` or ``deny``
 - ``all``: The set of operations being allowed/denied; a comma-separated list of the following: ``all``, ``select``, ``insert``, ``delete``, ``update``, ``update read``, ``update write``.
 - ``using (<expr>)``: A boolean expression.
-Think of this as a ``filter`` expression that defined the set of objects to which the policy applies.
+Think of this as a ``filter`` expression that defines the set of objects to which the policy applies.

 Let's do some experiments.